- 1 Developing Gestinux

 Rebuilding EDI at each step should not be required.
 But sometimes it helps !

-- Download sources from svn, not from SourceForge files where they are obsolete.
+- Download sources from svn snapshot, not from SourceForge files where they might be obsolete.

 - Open packages/lazarus/zcomponent.lpk

 - It is not required to rebuild the EDI at this time

 - Download the package and unzip to any directory.

 - Open pack_powerpdf.lpk